mmaldacker/Vortex2D/README.md

 ## Introduction

-This engine is a work in progress and there might be many changes to its API in the future.
-The fundamental piece of the engine is a grid which represents the velocity field of the fluid.
+This engine is a work in progress and there might be changes to its API in the future.
+The fundamental piece of the engine is a texture which represents the velocity field of the fluid.
+This means we cannot simulate an inifinitely size world, but a world exactly the size of said texture.
+Boundaries, boundary velocities and forces can be applied to the field.
+The field is then evolved using the incompressible Navier-Stokes equations.
 Evolving this field is divided in three steps:
-* Advection: moving the velocity field (or any other field) using the velocity field using an integrator (currently Runge-Kutta 3)
+* Advection: moving the velocity field (or any other field) using the velocity field with an integrator (currently Runge-Kutta 3)
 * Adding external forces: gravity, forces applied by bodies in the fluid, etc
 * Projection: calculating a pressure field, ensuring it is incompressible and applying it to the velocity to make it divergence free and ensuring boundary conditions.
 This done by solving a system of linear equations, using either the successive-over-relaxation iterative solver or the preconditioned conjugate gradient solver.